luizbgomide/sovereign/index.md

 This document is split in several sections.

-If you prefer to learn by example and with exercises, the Tutorial (not available yet) has you covered.
+If you prefer to learn by example and with exercises, the [Tutorial](/tutorial) (work in progress) has you covered.

 [Delver Creation](/delver-creation) will walk you through the process of creating a character.